Fzainn/NGS-Pipeline/README.md

 (flowcell) : physical chip where the DNA is loaded for sequencer.

-(Adapter) : short fragments of DNA that have a "T" base 'thymine' overhang.
+(Adapter) : synthetic short fragments of DNA that have a "T" base 'thymine' overhang. are added to the DNA fragments during library preparation for sequencing, it is unique as it attaches the fragments. sometimes these adapters still be present in the raw sequencing data.

 (Alignment) : the proccess of comparing and matching the sequenced reads(short DNA fragments) to the referance genome.